uphy/agent-sync/README.md

 Example:

 ```
-agent-sync build --config ./configs/agent-sync.yml my-app
+agent-sync apply --config ./configs/agent-sync.yml my-app
 ```

-The build command processes both project-specific and user-level tasks by default.
+The apply command processes both project-specific and user-level tasks by default.
 If you specify project names as arguments, only those projects will be processed, but user-level tasks will still be processed.

 ## Configuration